Altrady's Crypto Base Scanner

 Is CBS the same as the Altrady Base Scanner?

-An in-built Base Scanner (using the same algorithms) as CBS is included in Altrady's Essential and Premium plans.
-This can be used completely manually, or to send notifications of base cracks for manual and semi-automated trading.
+The Base Scanner can be used completely manually, or to send notifications of base cracks for manual and semi-automated trading.

 Bases are drawn on the charts and shown as Uncracked, Cracked, or Respected.